 Take in the scenery this season on your own or with a certified Adirondack wilderness guide who can share nature's secrets along your journey.
 And check out Schroon Lake shopping options if you need to load up on some last minute gear before heading out on the trail.

-Choose a local guide to show you the best trails and views and download the.
+Choose a local guide to show you the best trails and views and download the hiking guide below.

 Leave No Trace and Love Your ADK